 You may assume that the only way to treat heel pain is with surgery.
 However, around 90% of men and women treated for heel spurs find relief with nonsurgical treatments like orthotics, physical therapy injections or shock wave (EPAT).
-Fortunately, for you, the medical team at Complete Foot and Ankle in Ridgewood and Garfield, New Jersey has plenty of tools in their arsenal to heal your foot pain.
-Make an appointment to see Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM, FACFAS; and Edward Costa, DPM by calling the clinic or using the online scheduler.
+Fortunately, for you, the medical team at Complete Foot and Ankle in Ridgewood and Newark, New Jersey has plenty of tools in their arsenal to heal your foot pain.
+Make an appointment to see Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; and Danny Gomez, DPM, FACFAS, by calling the clinic or using the online scheduler.

 Heel Pain can be caused by many things.
 Most common is Achilles Tendonitis and Plantar Fasciitis.
 These are sometimes accompanied by a bone spur which can be seen on x-ray.
 Other less common things that can cause heel pain are stress fractures, different types of arthritis, referred nerve pain, fat pad atrophy, an Achilles tendon that is too tight or too loose… The list goes on.
 The good news is most heel pain is easily diagnosed and treated.
 This pain is often relieved with just one visit.
 Patients often leave wishing they came in sooner!

 What are the risk factors for developing bone spurs?